aws-samples/eks-workshop-v2/manifests/modules/fundamentals/storage/s3/README.md

 Below are instructions to go through the S3 Module Lab

-Goal: Show that container can access images within S3 bucket
+Goal: Show that container can access images within S3 bucket and write to it

 # Step 1: Prepare the environment